keithjgrant/sidecar-beta/src/pages/ingredients/simple-syrup.md

 The right flavored syrup can take an otherwise simple cocktail to the next level.
 Don’t be shy with the flavoring; you can always dilute it down with regular simple syrup if it comes out too strong.

 See also [burnt-sugar-syrup](/ingredients/burnt-sugar-syrup/)

-## Honey Syrup
-Honey is just a little too thick to incorporate easily into cocktails.
-You can make a syrup by adding a little water and heating to dissolve the honey in.
-For every 100 grams of honey, add 64 grams of water (about a 3:2 ratio).
-This will result in a syrup with about the same sweetness as simple syrup.

-You can add infusions to honey syrup the same ways as you can with simple syrup.
-I infuse cardamom to make a cardomom honey syrup for the [Indian Winter](/drinks/indian-winter/) cocktail.